top of page

 Why is there sludge in the radiator?

-The older your central heating system is, the more likely it is you have sludge in your radiators.
+The older your central heating system is, the more likely it is that you have sludge in your radiators.

 1. Radiator sludge is a mix of dirt and rust.
 This builds up over time and gathers at the bottom of your radiators.